ariebovenberg/whenever/docs/overview.rst

 :class:`~whenever.ZonedDateTime`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This class accounts for the variable UTC offset of timezones,
-and is great for representing localized times in the past and future.
-Note that when the clock is set backwards, times occur twice.
+Like :class:`~whenever.OffsetDateTime`, it represents when something happened
+along with the local time at that moment.
+However, it also knows about past and future changes to the offset.
+Due to UTC offset changes, times may be skipped or even occur twice.
 Use ``disambiguate`` to resolve these situations.

 >>> changing_the_guard = ZonedDateTime(2024, 12, 8, hour=11, tz="Europe/London")